-When comparing the tax burden in Maine with the tax burden in other New England states, Maine's rank depends on whether or not federal taxes are included in that percentage of income.
-Maine is ranked 1st in the nation in tax burden as a percentage of income when comparing just the state and local taxes; however, when adding in the federal tax burden, Maine ranked 9th, and Connecticut ranked 1st.
+When comparing the tax burden in Maine with the tax burden in other states, the rank depends on whether or not federal taxes are included in that percentage of income.
+Maine is ranked 2nd in the nation in tax burden as a percentage of income when comparing just the state and local taxes, New York is ranked 1st; however, when adding in the federal tax burden, Maine ranked 6th, and Connecticut ranked 1st.